octo-technology-downunder/aws-labs-lambda/README.md

 That will cover the following topics:
 - Working with AWS Lambda service via AWS console
 - Creating a simple lambda function with S3 event trigger
-- Creating an application using Serverless framework

-This lab will take approximately 90 minutes
+This lab will take approximately 60 minutes

 ## Overview of technology
 AWS provides a set of managed services which do not require infrastructure setup and management.
 Such services are usually referenced as `serverless`.
 These include: